GrahamHannington/bigas/README.md

 where a slash (/) represents a line break.

-You can also specify various other parameters in the URL, such as the background color, or the name of a Google Font to use.
+You can also specify various other parameters in the URL, such as the background color, or the name of a Google font to use.

 **Tip:** Big As is best displayed in your browser's full-screen mode (for example, in a desktop browser, press F11).